brew install --cask quartoManaging Workflows with GNU Make

 There are lots of pipeline management competitors to

-.
+make.
 The most-likely that you’ll run across areBut

-has been around since the 1970s, is widely used, and isn’t going anywhere.It is also relatively simple compared to more sophisticated pipeline management tools, so I think that makes it easier to setup and use with fewer chances for bugs.
+makehas been around since the 1970s, is widely used, and isn’t going anywhere.It is also relatively simple compared to more sophisticated pipeline management tools, so I think that makes it easier to setup and use with fewer chances for bugs.

 Comments

-for comments in a makefile.
+#for comments in a makefile.